flutter/devtools/docs/cli.md

 If you have `flutter` on your path, you can run:

-- `flutter packages pub global activate devtools`
+- `flutter pub global activate devtools`

 That will install (or update) DevTools on your machine.